Ceramic Dictionary

 es: BALANZA DE PRECISIÓN

-Weights for bean scales are so small that they are sold with a block of wood designed with holes to keep the different size weights separately; this allows you to see straight away if pieces are missing.
+Weights for bean scales are so small that they are sold set into individual holes in a block of wood to keep the different sized weights separately; this allows you to see straight away if pieces are missing.
 They vary in size according to the size of scale you use.
-The photo shows one designed for weighing very small quantities of powders needed in forming many ceramic mixtures.
-Read more about: Balance / Spring scales
+The photo shows one designed for weighing the very small quantities of powders needed when forming many pottery mixtures.

 ca: BATRE